Position

 • Design and implement solar energy systems for residential, commercial, and industrial clients.

-• Conduct site assessments and feasibility studies to determine the best solar solutions.
+• Conduct site assessments to determine the feasibility and optimal placement of solar installations.

-• Perform regular maintenance and troubleshooting of solar systems to ensure optimal performance.
+• Perform regular maintenance and troubleshooting of solar installations to ensure optimal performance.

 Qualifications